 HiRes uses a high-resolution background for a "Regular" key.
+HiRes is also required for Key Images / key backgrounds.

 The Caps Aware identifier has been used in custom versions, and will be part of the Caps Lock solution.
 It is currently unused.